justkeepquiet/tera-api/README.md

 ### Portal API

 This API is a web server intended for the Launcher (portal).
-This API must be available from the outside (proxied by Nginx or binded on external IP) for use by server users: registration, registration, authorization, login.
+This API must be available from the outside (proxied by Nginx or binded on external IP) for use by server users: registration, authorization, login, update routines etc.
 Also, this API allows to process static elements (directory `public`).

 ### API Endpoints